AfzalivE/afzalive.github.io/_posts/2017-07-23-diving-into-android-studio-source-code.md

 </merge>
 ```

+3\.
 Alright, let’s build the project.
-Take a moment to appreciate that we’re building a project, inside an IDE that we just built, and then put this view in our `activity_main.xml`, and preview it.
+Take a moment to appreciate that we’re building a project, inside an IDE that we just built.
+Then put this view in our `activity_main.xml`, and finally, let's preview it.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>